tamarin-prover/tamarin-prover/manual/src/003_example.md

 built-in fact.
 It denotes a freshly generated fresh name, used to model random numbers, i.e., nonces or keys.
 See later in this manual for details.

-We denote the sort of variables using prefixes:
+In Tamarin the sort of variables is expressed using prefixes:

  *    `~x`  denotes  `x:fresh`
  *    `$x`  denotes  `x:pub`